zbendefy/machine.academy/README.md

 ### Sandbox

 A test app with no specific purpose but to try our some features using a ui

+### Testing

+Tests for the library

+### WebApps/NumberRecognizer

+An HTML web application that uses an already trained network to recognize a drawn number

+## Dependencies
+All dependencies are set up in nuget.
+* OpenCL.Net
+* Newtonsoft.Json

+## Future plans:
+ * .NET Core port
+ * Optimize memory layout (to reduce number of buffer copies)
+ * New features: Dropout, Softmax layers
+ * More activation functions
+ * Convolutional layer
+ * LSTM networks

 ## Resources